Servia, Greece: Culture and sports

-The Philharmonic band of the town, established in 1928, is run by the "Morphotikos Omilos Servion", which is the main Cultural Society of the town.
-It organises a wide range of cultural events and supports teaching classes for children and adults in painting, dance, choir, and chess.
-Hang gliding is prominent in the area as national championships are held at the cliffs near Kastania.
-The Servia cycling competition is held annually, with cyclists from all over the country completing one round of the Polyphytos lake; the cycling tour is about 60 km long at 1000 m altitude.
-Rowing and other water sports at the lake are also established, via the Kozani nautical club.
+The "Morphotikos Omilos Servion", which is the main cultural society of the town, is organising its main cultural festival every August.
+It also runs the philharmonic band of the town, established in 1928, as well as running various educational talks and seminars, and supporting teaching classes for children and adults in painting, folk dance, choir, and chess.

+In terms of sports, hang gliding is prominent in the area as national championships are held at the cliffs near Kastania.
+The Servia cycling competition is held annually, with cyclists from all over the country completing a round of lake Polyfytos; the cycling tour is about 60 km long at 1000 m altitude.
+The Kastra Mountain Trail is held every April at the Byzantine hill, attracting runners from all over the country.
+Rowing and other water sports at the lake are also prominent via the Nautical Club of Kozani.
 The town's football team is "Titan" (Τιτάν), founded in 1927, and the basketball team is "Anagennisi" (Αναγέννηση).

 The annual trade festival of Servia, locally known as emporopanígyri (εμποροπανήγυρη), peaks at the last weekend of September, attracting people from the wider region of Western Macedonia.
-It was most probably established during Byzantine times, with the earliest written account being in the year 1556.
+It was most probably established during Byzantine times, with the earliest written account being in 1556.